 Our Zodiacs offer a chance to experience the thrill of a fast-paced boat ride on our way to view the diverse amount of wildlife along our coastline.
 Some of the features of our Zodiacs include:

 *Zodiac Warning* – PLEASE READ BEFORE BOOKING THIS TOUR

 NOTE: While Zodiacs are a fun way to experience a whale watching tour, they’re not suitable for everyone.
 We do not recommend this tour to anyone with a history of serious medical conditions.
 These include, but are not limited to, anyone who is pregnant, those with back or neck problems, osteoporosis, incontinence, or recent surgery.
 Anyone under the height of 4’8″ (142cm) is also unable to join our Zodiac tours.

 While we love sharing the experience of watching whales and other wildlife with our guests, we also follow guidelines to ensure we’re not encroaching on or disturbing the wildlife in its natural habitat.

 Due to government regulations, we do not approach closer than 100 metres to all whales with the exception of Transient (Bigg’s) Killer Whales which we do not approach closer than 200 metres.
 While we do not approach closer than the noted distances, occasionally, while our vessels are turned off, the whales get curious and approach our vessels.
 At this point, we will retreat to the noted distances when it is safe to do so.

 Be sure to bring binoculars for close-up views of these amazing marine mammals.

-With almost 40 years of experience, we know where and how to find whales for you.
+With over 40 years of experience, we know where and how to find whales for you.
 We have a 95% Sightings Success Rate in finding whales on our tours.